 |Food Processing Workers||18.6%||105,993|

 Contrary to popular rhetoric, undocumented immigration is not linked to a spike in U.S. crime rates.
 Between 1990 and 2013, a period when the number of undocumented immigrants more than tripled, the rate of violent crime in the U.S. fell by 48 percent.3 Instead of committing crimes, the vast majority of undocumented immigrants in the country are working4 and paying into our tax system.5 And because they are ineligible for most federal benefits, experts have long argued they are net contributors to the Medicare and Social Security programs.6 They have a similar impact at the state and local level.
-Even in Florida and Arizona, states with large undocumented populations, immigrants pay more in state and local taxes than they drawn down in public resources like education each year.7
+Even in Florida and Arizona, states with large undocumented populations, immigrants pay more in state and local taxes than they draw down in public resources like education each year.7

 3 Walter Ewing, Daniel E. Martinez, and Ruben G. Rumbaut, “The Criminalization of Immigration in the United States” (American Immigration Council, July 13, 2015).
 Available online.